balderdashy/sails-docs/sockets.md

 Broadcast to a room
 e.g. `res.broadcast('off the wall chats', {chatterer: 'Joe Blow', message: 'This chat is off the wall!})`

+-->

 ## Still need more control?
 If you need more precise functionality, the raw Socket.io API is pretty straightforward to figure out.
+To get access to the socket in a request, use `req.socket`.
 You can read more here: http://socket.io/#how-to-use

 The root Socket.io object is available globally in Sails via `sails.io`.
 You can also access the currently connected socket in the request object, via `req.socket` in your controllers.